 I had tried the following: every nipple cream out there, including Dr. Jack Newman’s prescription APNO, breast milk, being topless constantly (this is why I didn’t want people over — thanks for understanding, friends, and you’re welcome for not squirting you!), sunlight, coconut oil, olive oil, Medi-Honey, cabbage leaves, a rice-filled cold pillow thingie for boobs, nipple shields, and probably a few more.
 Nothing worked.

-So, I was desperate, and not daunted by the healthy price tag (at $64.90 these are not cheap).
+So, I was desperate, and not daunted by the healthy price tag (they’re real, 529 quality silver, so not cheap).
 And thank goodness, because I can safely say that these babies were a crucial part of being able to continue and heal my breastfeeding relationship with my baby, which is still going strong months later.

 “Why didn’t you just correct your latch?” you might ask.
 Well, our issues weren’t as simple as a bad latch.
 I also had a massive oversupply, among other physical challenges.
 (I will post the whole gory story here soon so that it may help others.)
 By four weeks, after seeking advice from several experts, I hooked up with lactation consultant Erica Charpentier, IBCLC.
 She sent me to a pediatric ENT who ruled out a tongue tie, and referred me to a cranio-sacral therapist, Tami Joy Hindin, for a few sessions that I think really helped.
 She also taught me about biological nurturing/laid back breastfeeding, and encouraged me to follow my instincts, one of which was to nurse on only one breast for a few weeks. (!!!)
 Things were starting to click.
 But even still, my wounds were so bad, they would open up at the merest touch, let alone the suck of a vigorous nurser like my baby.
 I needed to heal, fast.